vrurg/raku-Vikna/docs/md/Vikna/Manual.md

 Widget
 ------

 Do I need to explain this one?
-Ok, dear visitor, time to move on to another exhibit...
+Ok, dear visitor, it's time to move on to another exhibit...

 Events And Event Handling
 -------------------------